tc39/proposal-type-annotations/README.md

 does not need to interpret the semantics of the type information inside them.
 Of couse, TypeScript and Flow can continue reading and interpreting these files as they have done in the past.

-### This proposal means that existing TypeScript programs would need to be modified.
-What would the motivation be for TypeScript developers?
+### Does this proposal mean that TypeScript developers would have to modify their codebases?

+No. TypeScript can continue to be TypeScript, with no compatibility impact or changes to code bases.
+This proposal would give developers the *option* to restrict themselves to a particular subset of TypeScript which would run as JavaScript without transpilation.

+Developers may still want to use TypeScript syntax for a few reasons, for example:
+- Use of certain syntax features which are not supported in JavaScript (e.g., `const enum`, concise field definitions)
+- Compatibility with legacy code bases which may run into certain syntax edge cases that are handled differently
+- Non-standard extensions/reinterpretations of JavaScript (e.g., legacy decorators, Set semantics for fields)

-The modifications would be slight, and one could probably write a codemod that does them automatically, so in terms of effort this is not a big effort, while the promise of having TypeScript code that does not need transpilation is a big motivation.
+If developers decide to adopt an existing TypeScript code base to standard JavaScript under this proposal, the goal is that the modifications would be slight.
+Ideally, one could write a codemod that does them automatically.
+Hopefully, the effort would be small, while the promise of having TypeScript code that does not need transpilation is a big motivation.
+But there would be no forcing function

-### What about coצpatibililty with ReasonML, PureScript, and other statically typed languages that compile to JavaScript?
+### What about compatibililty with ReasonML, PureScript, and other statically typed languages that compile to JavaScript?

 While these languages _compile_ to JavaScript, and have static typing, they are not supersets of JavaScript, and thus are not relevant to this proposal.